JabariD/Automatic-Video-Summary/README.md

 - The runtime we are using is nodejs18
 - Notice the src is the dist. (which is why we to npm run build)
 - `summarize` is the JavaScript function that Google Cloud looks for to build. (the function path is in ./dist/index.js)

+#### Debugging
+If you get the error: The user-provided container failed to start and listen on the port defined provided by the PORT=8080 environment variable.
+- This doesn't mean our container didn't listen to proper port, but that it FAILED TO START.
+- This commonly occurs when we forget to copy the package.json into the ./dist directory.
+Without the package.json, the container doesn't know how to build the project.
+- So note: This means if (not your local instance) but if the remote machine cannot start your app and listen you get this error.
+So you have to give the remote machine everything it needs to do that. (in our case the package.json).

 ### Database
 Plan is to use Firebase for now.